jorgecardleitao/private-jets/methodology.md

 manufacturers' websites and identifying the aircrafts that were advertised as used for private flying.

-For example, `Dassault Falcon 2000` (`F2TH` in https://www.icao.int) is advertised as a private jet on https://www.dassaultfalcon.com/aircraft/overview-of-the-fleet/.
+For example, `Dassault Falcon 2000` is advertised as a private jet on https://www.dassaultfalcon.com/aircraft/overview-of-the-fleet/.

-This is stored in [`./src/types.csv`](./src/types.csv).
+This is stored in [`./src/models.csv`](./src/models.csv).

 **NOTE**: not all uses of a model whose primary use is to be a private jet is private jet.
-For example, private jets are often used for emergency services.
+For example, models are sometimes used for emergency services.

 ### M-3: Identify ICAO number's route in a day